rgmining/synthetic/_sources/scripts.rst.txt

                                       <algorithm>

   positional arguments:
     <algorithm>    name of algorithm.

   optional arguments:
-    -h, --help            show this help message and exit --loop LOOP           the number of iteration.
+    -h, --help     show this help message and exit --loop LOOP    the number of iteration (default:20).
     --param PARAM  key and value pair which are connected with '='.
                    This option can be set multiply.
+    --plot FILE    file name of the result graph.
+If set, plot a graph.

 dcg
 ----